 What will I be doing as a volunteer?

-All volunteers will receive training on the night of the event.
+All volunteers will receive training on the day of the event.
 Volunteers will be assigned to designated teams, each with an experienced team leader, to survey predetermined shelters, soup kitchens and other locations where homeless persons are known to frequent.
 You and your team will conduct a brief survey with each individual you encounter.
 The survey is designed to assess each person’s housing situation.

 Where will I be placed on the night of the survey?